levsero/test_embed/README.md

 npm run lint && npm t
 ```

+To debug in tests, run the `test:debug` task: `npm run test:debug`.
+This task uses the built-in cli node.js debugger.
+To set a breakpoint from the source code, place a `debugger` statement on the line you want to pause execution.
+To inspect the value of variables run the `repl` command at a breakpoint.
+For more information please view the [documentation](https://nodejs.org/api/debugger.html#debugger_information).

+*NOTE: The node debugger will always automatically break at the first line, just run `continue` (or `c`) to resume execution.*

 ## Contribute
 All pull requests need two :+1:'s to be merged, at least one from a Taipan team member.
 Please also include a `/cc` to **@zendesk/taipan**.